Overview. How to get a Liquor Store License in New York

 - Check on the SLA mapping project (LAMP) to see if that building is listed as a school or church on the map http://lamp.sla.ny.gov/nysla/index.htm

 - Check with your community board, if applicable, most likely in New York City.

 500 Foot Rule

-Pursuant to this rule, the Authority should refrain from issuing an retail license for the sale and/or on-site consumption of liquor to any location which is within 500 feet of three establishments that are currently operating with on-premises liquor licenses.
+Pursuant to this rule, the Authority should refrain from issuing a retail license for the on-site consumption of liquor to any location which is within 500 feet of three establishments that are currently operating with on-premises liquor licenses (OP).
 However, the application of this rule is discretionary, meaning that it can be overcome if a specific public interest is proven.